Jump to recipe →

 Instructions

-• Preheat your oven to 350 degrees F. Spray an 8” springform pan with baking spray and then dust the pan with flour.
+• Preheat the oven to 350 degrees F. Spray an 8” springform pan with baking spray and then dust the pan with flour.
 You want the sides of the pan to be well greased and floured.

 • Add the sugar and eggs to the bowl of a stand mixer fitted with a paddle attachment.
 Beat the eggs until they are light and fluffy.